-I have clear memories of my sister coming home from the hospital.
-She was an RH baby.
-Mom was told by the doctor not to touch her because she was too susceptible to germs.
+I’ve been parenting since I was three years old.
+No, seriously.
+I have clear memories of my sister who was an RH baby, coming home from the hospital.
+The doctor told Mom not to touch her because she was too susceptible to germs.
 That caused my sister to cry and cry, and it broke my 3-yr-old heart.
-One morning I snuck into the baby’s room and climbed up into the crib.
-Mom found me holding and soothing her.
+One morning Mom went in to see why the baby had stopped crying and she found me in the crib holding and soothing her.

-After hours of warnings, threats, and timeouts, I decided I had to change the direction the day was going.
-I reached out to hug him, and he recoiled and backed away from me.
-He was afraid of me—I was crushed.
-I had replaced my beautiful child’s trust in me, with fear of me.
+After hours of warnings, threats, and timeouts, I decided to change the direction the day was going.
+I reached out to hug him, and he recoiled.
+He backed away from me.
+He was afraid of me, and I was crushed.
+I had replaced my beautiful child’s trust in me with fear of me.

 But now I had a problem!

-After college I knew I’d found solutions, methods, words, and phrases that allowed me to respond, not react as I corrected the kids.
+My education introduced me to solutions, methods, words, and phrases that allowed parents to respond, not react, as they corrected their kids.
 I knew that all parents were looking for these solutions, and I wondered why it wasn’t readily available, so I made it my career.

 Let me be very honest.

 I wasn’t perfect, and neither were my kids.
-However, the everyday behavior that occurred when handled with love, connection, clarity, and firm boundaries allowed us to grow together versus being pulled apart by the wounds that happen when you yell and use punitive parenting.
+However, the everyday behavior that occurred when handled with love, connection, clarity, and firm boundaries allowed us to grow together versus being pulled apart by the wounds that happen when you yell and use reactive parenting